 It actually started late 2014 summer and at first everyone thought it was just some seaweed washing ashore.
 That happens from time to time.
 Then it kept coming.

 This is not the first time this has happend and we are not the only ones being affected.
 It is however something we have not seen in decades.
 Much of the Caribbean, Gulf of Mexico and Florida have been effected as well.
 Here is a look at this historic inundation of seaweed on the beaches that we have been faced with.

-Update: We have gone up and down the coast a little and as of September 6 we are at about a 8 out of a 100 for seaweed.
+Update: We have gone up and down the coast a little and as of May 10, 2017 we are at about a 30 out of a 100 for seaweed.
 The warm temperatures and the wind currents have brought some to our shores.
-This is not a major issues but we just like to keep you updated as to what things are like here.
 Of course there are some areas with none and some with a little more.

 When will the seaweed go away?

 We are glad you asked!
 In fact many people ask how things look at the beach because it is a day to day changing situation.
 People actually have been checking in with people in other parts of the region and looking at webcams to get a daily report.
 Then people make decisions to go visit a beach along the Rivera Maya or stay put.
 This however is not possible for people that book their holiday months in advance.